vijayan108/face-recognition/README.md

    you want to install python manually click this link to download the python interpreter.
         https://www.python.org/downloads/
   * And Download the code
-  * By in my there you can code icon and click that download in zip and unzip it .then Run it.
+  * from in there you can see code icon and click that download in zip and unzip it .then Run it.
 ! check whether module installed in your pc otherwise try this :
    * Open command prompt in your p.c
    * then check whether your command prompt in program directory or folder and